-Gomukhasana is the term which is comprised to Sanskrit words, “go” meaning Cow, “Mukha” meaning face, and “asana” meaning pose.
-This name is the derivation from the inherent appearance of this pose as when you assume this particular pose, the calves and the thighs are positioned in such a way that they are wide open at one end while they taper at the other hence it resembles the shape of the face of a cow.
-It is simple and easy yoga pose, and it can be quite tough for the new practitioners since it needs immense flexibility.
+Gomukhasana is the term which is comprised of Sanskrit words, “go” meaning Cow, “Mukha” meaning face, and “asana” meaning pose.
+This name is the derivation from the inherent appearance of this pose as when you assume this particular pose, the calves, and the thighs are positioned in such a way that they are wide open at one end while they taper at the other hence it resembles the shape of the face of a cow.
+It is a simple and easy yoga pose, and it can be quite tough for new practitioners since it needs immense flexibility.
 It increases the limbs’ flexibility for the people who are suffering from arthritis as well as joint problems.
 The most basic postures like Cow face pose is best yoga exercises for most of the beginners especially the senior citizens since these yoga poses assist in toning the muscles as well as ease the joint and muscle aches.

-How To Do Gomukhasana
+How To Do Gomukhasana (Cow face pose)

-In order to warm up before you can start this particular exercise routine, you must try to do few of the preparatory poses.
+In order to warm up before you can start this particular exercise routine, you must try to do a few of the preparatory poses.
 You have to be sure that you are considerably comfortable with the most commonly performed Gomukhasana preparatory poses like Uṣṭrāsana before you try to learn the Cow Face pose.
 These preparatory poses will assist you in gently stretching your arms as well as leg muscles that will ensure that you don’t easily get your muscles pulled while you perform this pose.
 Mentioned below is the steps to do this pose.